New version of Reverb available.see what's new

 one message away.

-Send a WhatsApp message from anywhere.
-Claude replies.Your Mac doesn't even need to be open.
+Message Claude from WhatsApp, Telegram, or any app.
+Claude replies.Your machine doesn't even need to be on.

 Sending a prompt from WhatsApp, Claude replies.
-Mac is asleep the whole time.
+Host machine is asleep the whole time.

 The problem